 The headspring phenomena is usually a combination of two errors.

+as possible, ideally pushed as far AWAY from the feet as possible.
 As an advance on this position, have the feet off the floor and UP

+against the wall.
 Then have her perform a few

 PUSH-UPS in that position.